GulcanC/VUE-1/README.md

 ### About the Project
 This is my first VUE.js project as a part of the projects of the bestselling course “UDEMY - Vue - The Complete Guide (w/ Router, Vuex, Composition API)”.
 This project is called “monster slayer game” that I dived deep into Vue JS.
 There are various options for fighting against a monster, there are health bars to be reduced and there is a battle log where we can see what happened.
+When we click monster attack button or player attack button, the bars will be reduced.
+We can use special attack button for every three round.
+And there is a heal button for player to heal itself.

 We start creating this Vue app by calling ***Vue.app()*** function and we store it as a constant, then we ***mount*** that app to the div element with an "id" name ***Data*** is core concept of Vue apps that we can thinks them as a variables in the regular JavaScript.
 In this game we manage some data like player's health and monster's health.
 We need this data option in our Vue app configuration object and we return the object that holds our data.